JeMuGa/simple-microservice/README.md

 For learning purposes, a simple event-bus has been manually implemented to manage data between services as a means to prevent dependencies.
 Deployment is done with Docker and Kubernetes in a very basic way in localhost.

-## Recomendations
-Install docker hub on your computer via its [website](https://www.docker.com/) Activate kubernetes in the settings of docker-hub

 ## Microservices
 - Posts (on port 4000)
 - Comments (on port 4001)